 Cook until they shrink in size and most of the liquid is released, stirring occasionally, so nothing sticks to the pan.

 - Add Remaining Ingredients: Coat the vegetables with flour and let it brown for a bit, then mix in the liquids and ketchup until well combined.

 - Simmer: Reduce the heat and continue cooking until the gravy has thickened to your liking.

-And you can’t go wrong with some warm biscuits or soft breadsticks to soak up any extra gravy!
+And you can’t go wrong with serving Salisbury steak with mushroom gravy with some warm biscuits or soft breadsticks to soak up any extra gravy!

-Salisbury steak is great as leftovers!
+Salisbury steak with mushroom gravy is great as leftovers!
 You can store the meat and gravy together or separately, whichever you prefer.

 Refrigerate for 3 to 4 days and reheat on the stove or in the microwave.

 Old fashioned Salisbury steak is intended to be made with beef, but you can use ground turkey or ground pork instead.
 The flavor will vary, so keep this in mind!
 Try changing it up the next time that you make it.